Chow Yun-fat: Personal life

 Chow married twice.
 In 1983, he married Candice Yu, an actress with Asia Television; the marriage only lasted nine months.
 In 1986, Chow married Singaporean Jasmine Tan.
 After having a stillborn daughter in 1991, they decided not to have children.
-Chow has a goddaughter, Celine Ng, a former child model.

-Despite being famous for using martial arts moves on the screen, Chow, in a conversation with Metro, revealed that he relied heavily on stunt coordinators and was not all as ‘athletic’ as it seemed, mentioning, “I am not like Bruce Lee or Jackie Chan”.
+Despite being famous for using martial arts moves on the screen, Chow, in a conversation with Metro, revealed that he relied heavily on stunt coordinators and was not all as 'athletic' as it seemed, mentioning, "I am not like Bruce Lee or Jackie Chan".

-In 2018, Chow’s wife Jasmine Tan disclosed that Chow’s net worth was HK$ 5.6b, which was not verified by any third party.
+In 2018, Chow's wife Jasmine Tan disclosed that Chow’s net worth was HK$ 5.6b, which was not verified by any third party.
 Chow said he would donate 99% of his wealth to charity.

 Chow maintains a modest public image by frequenting food stalls and public transportation in Hong Kong.
 Chow ran a half marathon in less than 2 hours 30 minutes in November 2023.

 In October 2014, Chow voiced support for students in the Umbrella Movement, a civil rights movement for universal suffrage in Hong Kong.

+Chow speaks fluent Cantonese and English, but speaks non-fluent Mandarin with heavy Cantonese accent.
+Despite having worked on Mandarin-speaking films especially in mainland China for years, his Mandarin-speaking remains poor even by native Mandarin-speakers' standards and very challenging to him.